buzzn/broker-evaluation/api.md

 	"self_sufficiency": float} [],
 }
 ```
-Each object represents one reading of the meters.
+Each object represents one reading of the database.
 - *date* (date): Time of the reading.
 - *group_consumption* (int): The overall group consumption in µWh.
 - *group_production* (int): The overall group production in µWh.